Superior Hypogastric Plexus Block

 What is a superior hypogastric plexus block?

 Your superior hypogastric plexus sits in front of the spine in the lower part of your back.
-Nerves from several parts of the lower abdomen and pelvis pass through this plexus.
+Nerves from several parts of the lower belly and pelvis pass through this plexus.
 That includes nerves from the following organs:

 • Bladder or urethra